Blog Post View

 There are always going to be instances where you share personal and sensitive information, but you should check the credentials of the company you are looking to share information with.

 Each company must share by law how they store, process, and protect your data.
-Scrutinise this information and look for any areas that make you uncomfortable.
+Scrutinize this information and look for any areas that make you uncomfortable.
 If the information is unclear, has gaps, or indicates sharing your information with other providers, it might be best to limit the data you provide or not provide data at all.

 Who Do I Report Identity Theft To?